 Novartis Corporation has what the doctor ordered.
 As the US headquarters of Switzerland-based Novartis AG, the unit handles administration, sales, and marketing for a vast product line of prescription drugs, vaccines, consumer medicines, and veterinary products.
-But wait, there's more!
 Novartis Corporation also oversees the Novartis Institutes for Biomedical Research, which is headquartered in the US, and charged with the job of discovering new medicines to add to the company's ever-expanding pipeline.
-Novartis Corporation also headlines dozens of other US business units including Novartis Pharmaceuticals Corporation (NPC) and the US locations of Novartis' Alcon ophthalmics and Sandoz generics businesses.
+Novartis Corporation also headlines dozens of other US business units, including Novartis Pharmaceuticals Corporation (NPC) and the US locations of Novartis' Alcon ophthalmics and Sandoz generics businesses.

-Novartis Corporation plays an important role in the global Novartis organization, as the US is the group's largest market accounting for about one-third of annual revenues.
-Product-wise, the Pharmaceuticals division makes up the largest segment, accounting for more than half of Novartis' global sales.
-Therapeutic branches of concentration span a range of medical ailments including those in the cardiovascular, metabolic, cancer, organ transplantation, central nervous system, respiratory, and infectious disease areas.
+With the US accounting for about one-third of its parent's annual revenues, Novartis Corporation plays an important role in the global Novartis organization.
+Product-wise, the Pharmaceuticals division is its largest segment, bringing in more than half of Novartis' global sales.
+Therapeutic branches of concentration span a range of medical ailments, including those in the cardiovascular, metabolic, cancer, organ transplantation, central nervous system, respiratory, and infectious disease areas.

 Some of Novartis Corporation's key US brands include blood pressure medication Diovan and leukemia drug Gleevec.
-Newer products launched in the US market include schizophrenia drug Fanapt (launched in 2010), multiple sclerosis drug Gilenya (2010), and pulmonary disease medication Arcapta (2011).
+Products launched in the US market in recent years include schizophrenia drug Fanapt, multiple sclerosis drug Gilenya, and pulmonary disease medication Arcapta.

-The Novartis Institutes for BioMedical Research (NIBR) aims to discover new pharmaceuticals based on molecular science using techniques including bioinformatics, genetics, imaging, and chemical technologies.
-NIBR is headquartered in Massachusetts and has a research site in New Jersey, as well as overseas sites in Switzerland, Austria, Japan, and the UK.
+The Novartis Institutes for BioMedical Research (NIBR) aims to discover new pharmaceuticals based on molecular science using techniques such as bioinformatics, genetics, imaging, and chemical technologies.
+Massachusetts-based NIBR has a research site in New Jersey, as well as overseas sites in Switzerland, Austria, Japan, and the UK.

 Mergers & Acquisitions

-The firm has expanded its operations in the US through a number of recent purchases; for instance, in 2011 the company completed its purchase of Alcon, a global maker of ophthalmic surgery systems, pharmaceuticals for optic disorders, and contact lenses with a strong presence in the US market.
+The firm has expanded its operations in the US through a number of purchases.
+For instance, in 2011 the company acquired Alcon, a global maker of ophthalmic surgery systems, pharmaceuticals for optic disorders, and contact lenses with a strong presence in the US market.
 Novartis' existing US-based eye care unit, CIBA Vision, was merged into Alcon following the transaction.

-Additionally, Novartis Pharmaceuticals expanded its US Molecular Diagnostic division's operations through the 2011 acquisition of laboratory services firm Genoptix.
+Additionally, Novartis Pharmaceuticals extended the reach of its US Molecular Diagnostic division's operations by buying laboratory services firm Genoptix in 2011.
 In 2012, Novartis also expanded the US operations of the Sandoz division through the purchase of dermatology medicines maker Fougera Pharmaceuticals; Fougera's New York location became the headquarters for Sandoz's generic dermatology operations.